Pikes Peak Habitat for Humanity: A Veterans Build Affiliate

-We appreciate your interest in Habitat for Humanity’s Veteran Builds.
-Through this initiative, you can help us provide volunteer, homeownership, and employment opportunities to U.S. veterans, military service members and their families.
+Veterans Build is Habitat for Humanity’s national initiative to provide housing solutions and volunteer and employment opportunities to U.S. veterans, military service members, and their families.

 The National Low Income Housing Coalition finds that 2.5 million veterans heading households are at least 55 years of age.
 Of those 2.5 million veterans, 24 percent have housing cost burdens.
-Unlike our older civilians, our older veterans are more likely to have a disability — 35 percent versus 28 percent — which may require home modifications, health and other supportive services as they age.
+Unlike older civilians, our older veterans are more likely to have a disability — 35 percent versus 28 percent — which may require home modifications, as well as health and other supportive services as they age.

+Our female veteran population is in need as well.
 According to a report by the National Housing Conference, nearly half of our veterans who are single mothers spend more than 30 percent of their income on housing.
-Our female veterans face significant economic and housing challenges and are particularly vulnerable to housing cost burdens compared with our overall veteran population.
+Female veterans face significant economic and housing challenges and are particularly vulnerable to housing cost burdens compared with our overall veteran population.